dharmik28/Test/tickets.md

 ### Ticket #1 response:

 Hi Steve,
+>
 Hope you are doing well & thanks for your wishes, we are looking forward for you to attend our 5th Birthday party as well :)
 >
-The pull request status may be rejected due to several factors, such as code complexity, code quality, the number of changed files, etc
+The pull request status may be rejected due to several factors, such as code complexity, code quality, the number of changed files, etc.

 Initally you can try command as "git pull upstream master" your pull request is done from a dedicated branch, not from master.
 If that doesnt help, you can try the below steps.

-git fetch upstream
+>git fetch upstream
-git checkout my_PR_branch
+>git checkout my_PR_branch
-git rebase upstream/master
+>git rebase upstream/master
-git push --force
+>git push --force

-To know more about topic branches you can also refer to this https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows
+>To know more about topic branches you can also refer to this https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows

 Let us know how it goes and if that does help your master brach to sycnh with technoweenie master brach.
 >
-Br,
-Dharmik
+>Br,
+>Dharmik

 (NOTE: I am also thinking to suggest the customer to create a new branch save the work, and synch the master branch with it. as i dont have whole insight on this i would prefer to consult some experts and then suggest the customer also wait for his next response at same time.)